Ash-breasted tit-tyrant

-The ash-breasted tit-tyrant (Anairetes alpinus) is an vulnerable species of bird in subfamily Elaeniinae of family Tyrannidae, the tyrant flycatchers.
+The ash-breasted tit-tyrant (Anairetes alpinus) is a vulnerable species of bird in subfamily Elaeniinae of family Tyrannidae, the tyrant flycatchers.
 It is found in Bolivia and Peru.

 Taxonomy and systematics

 The members of genus Anairetes are known commonly as tit-tyrants because their active foraging behavior and crests are reminiscent of the true tits in the family Paridae.
 The genus had formerly been named Spizitornis.

 The ash-breasted tit-tyrant was originally described in the monotypic genus Yanacea which was later merged into Anairetes.

 The ash-breasted tit-tyrant has two subspecies, the nominate A. a. alpinus (Carriker, 1933) and A. a. bolivianus (Carriker, 1935).

 Description

 The ash-breasted tit-tyrant is 13 to 13.5 cm long; one female weighed 10 g.
 The sexes have the same plumage.
 Adults have a blackish crest formed by elongated feathers on the sides of the crown.
 The rest of their crown is white and the rest of their head is dark gray.
 Their upperparts are soft gray with faint blackish streaks.
 Their wings are blackish with whitish edges on the inner flight feathers.
 Their wing coverts have wide white tips that show as two bars on the closed wing.
 Their tail is black on top and mostly white underneath.
 Their breast and flanks are soft gray and their belly and undertail coverts are whitish to very faint yellow.

 Subspecies A. a. bolivianus has a blacker crown and whiter belly than the nominate.
 Both sexes of both subspecies have a hazel iris, a black bill, and black legs and feet.